greenstatic/bigbluebutton-exporter/README.md

 ## Installation
 The following instructions will instruct you how to install bbb-exporter on your BigBlueButton server and direct `/metrics/` to expose your BBB server's metrics.
+We assume you have a working installation of BigBlueButton with Nginx as the reverse proxy.

 1. On your BigBlueButton server create directory bbb-exporter:
    ```bash